Jump to main contentJump to primary navigation

 Our environments are designed to be intimate, calm, quiet, with small student numbers to reduce noise and ‘clutter’.
 They are designed with sensory needs in mind so the colours and lighting are tranquil and soothing.

-We have a maximum of five students per class.
-With smaller class sizes, relationships are built quickly; students feel closer to their tutor group and have the benefit of a greater adult-to-student ratio to enable them to learn the social skills that are often underdeveloped in young people with additional needs
+With smaller class sizes, relationships are built quickly; students feel closer to their tutor group and have the benefit of a greater staff-to-student ratio to enable them to learn the social skills that are often underdeveloped in young people with additional needs.

 As a basic physiological need, water is important on many levels.
 We know that dehydration will affect cognitive performances as water accounts for 75% of brain mass.
 We provide free bottles of water as well as snacks high in carbohydrates to set them off on their daily learning journey.